boothe0/CS386GodotProject/reports/Report-9.md

 Ethan:
 - Worked on ranged enemy behaviors and improvied on the combat mechanics

+Maya:
+- Designed sprite for consumable Nike's Laurel, and upgrades Blade of Hephaestus and Blood of Ares.

 ## 2. Retrospective

 1. Appreciations: All the work the artists have done so far in making the game assets look unique and refined.